LucasZeng99/web-mocks/README.md

 # website-mocks
-mock websites implemented in Vue, and React. (on-going, nothing so far.)
+mock websites implemented with Vue and/or React. (on-going, nothing so far.)